cjwirth/cjwirth.github.io/_posts/2016-02-09-value-types.md

 Sure, this example is a little contrived, but what does it tell us?
 Functions actually take tuples.
 This gives opens up some interesting options.

-Using this mixed with closures, we can chain fuctions together.
+Using this mixed with closures, we can chain functions together.

 ~~~ swift
 func fetchUser() -> (name: String, age: Int) { ... }